phefley/cc14-ai-hacking-workshop/setup.md

 cd ~/workshop/AI-Red-Teaming-Playground-Labs
 docker compose up
 ```

+If you see error text like 'unable to get image', make sure to launch Docker Engine (or Docker Desktop) first.

 This will build the containers but won't fully work yet — during the workshop we'll provide a `.env` file with the Azure endpoint, then run `docker compose up` again.
 After composing, you can quit docker and feel free to restart your laptop ahead of the workshop.
 We're go for launch!